zehengl/django-survey/readme.md

 Using the admin interface you can create surveys, add questions, give questions categories, and mark them as required or not.
 The front-end survey view then automatically populates based on the questions that have been defined and published in the admin interface.

 Submitted responses can also be viewed via the admin backend.

-## Using as a standalone app
+## Getting started

 In order to get started, install the requirements, create the database, create a superuser, launch the server, then create your survey in the django admin :

 	pip install -r requirements.txt
 	python manage.py migrate